AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 I have implemented manual testing for my project that can be seen in the [TESTING.MD](TESTING.md) file.

 ### Mistakes

-After finding a bug before my deadline, I realise I didn't have the time to lint my CSS, JS or HTML files.
-Fortunately I do actually know they are ok because I have linting extentions that I adhered to obsesively so everything is as it should be.

 In my bootstrap modals the classes and ids are written in camel case still which is against convention, it's what they come with in the documentation and so I decided to keep them there in case changing them would upset their functionality.